Phyllis Clinch: Career

 In 1929 she became a research assistant for the UCD department of plant pathology.
 Starting in 1929 she also joined a group at Albert Agricultural College doing research on plant viruses.
 She published this research, with her colleagues J. B. Loughnane and Paul A. Murphy, in Scientific Proceedings for the Royal Dublin Society, a scientific journal.
 They published a series of nine papers from 1932 to 1949.
 Clinch was also published in Nature, an internationally known scientific journal, and Éire, a journal from the Department of Agriculture in Ireland.
 Then in 1949 she was made a lecturer for the botany department at UCD, and in 1961 she took over for Joseph Doyle as a professor in the department.
 This made her the first woman professor of botany at the university.
+The appointment of a woman to professorship was so unusual at the time, that the national broadsheet, the Irish Times, dedicated an article to the subject, titles "Professorship for Women".
 Clinch had worked with Doyle to plan the move of the college's botany department to the new campus, and she oversaw the move of the department in 1964.
 She retired from UCD in 1971.
+Her teaching and leadership were important factors in the department's rapid expansion and its research output during her time.
+This leadership role is especially notable in the Irish context, as Irish society was at its most conservative and the role of women outside of the home was severely limited.

 In 1942 was elected to be a member of the scientific committee of RDS (Royal Dublin Society).
 She served on the council from 1973 to 1977, and she was the vice-president from 1975 to 1977.
 In 1949 she was one of the first women to be elected to the RIA (the Royal Irish Academy).
 Three other women were elected at the same time as her.
 She was elected to the RIA council in 1973, where she served from 1973 to 1977, and she served as vice-president from 1975 to 1977.